Very high-energy collective states of partons in fractional quantum Hall liquids: Effective field theory

 When $m_{g}$ is large, $\hat{g} {=} g$ and $\hat{\omega} {=} \omega$.
 In this limit, we get the Lagrangian of Eq.~\eqref{eq_L_noalpha} studied in the previous section.
-That Lagrangian led to the correct shift $\mathcal S$.
-Thus we get a constraint (same constraint as in bimetric theory) \be \mathcal S = 2(s + \varsigma)\,. \ee To fix $\varsigma$ we need to compute the static structure factor.
-To do this we add the first line of Eq.~\eqref{eq_L_noalpha} to Eq.~\eqref{eq_BM} and integrate out $\alpha$ to obtain
+That Lagrangian leads to the correct shift $\mathcal S$.
+Thus we get a constraint (same constraint as in bimetric theory) \be \mathcal S = 2(s + \varsigma)\,. \ee To fix $\varsigma$, we need to compute the static structure factor.
+To do this, we add the first line in Eq.~\eqref{eq_L_noalpha} to Eq.~\eqref{eq_BM} and integrate out $\alpha$ to obtain

 This is the final Lagrangian describing the parton Dirac Fermi liquid coupled to the bimetric theory of the Laughlin state.
 The last term can be dropped by turning off the background geometry.
 The coefficient $\varsigma$ still has to be fixed.
-When $\hat \omega {=} \omega$ and $2(s+\varsigma){=}2(p-1)$ this Lagrangian gives back Eq.~\eqref{eq_L_noalpha}.
+When $\hat \omega {=} \omega$ and $2(s{+}\varsigma){=}2(p{-}1)$ this Lagrangian gives back Eq.~\eqref{eq_L_noalpha}.

-Eq.~\eqref{eq_final_L} is not exactly the same theory as in Ref.~\cite{Nguyen2021}, because there is a coupling between Dirac and bimetric theory due to the term $(1/(4\pi))(2\varsigma/(2p)(A-a)d\hat \omega$.
-In Appendix~\ref{app: EFT} we perform a detailed calculation of the projected static structure factor, which reveals that $\varsigma {=} p-1$ and $s{=}0$, in agreement with Ref.~\cite{Nguyen2021}.
+Equation~\eqref{eq_final_L} is not exactly the same theory as in Ref.~\cite{Nguyen2021}, because there is a coupling between Dirac and bimetric theory due to the term $[1/(4\pi)](2\varsigma/(2p)(A{-}a)d\hat \omega)$.
+In Appendix~\ref{app: EFT}, we perform a detailed calculation of the projected static structure factor, which reveals that $\varsigma {=} p{-}1$ and $s{=}0$, in agreement with Ref.~\cite{Nguyen2021}.
 Upon reflection, this is not surprising.
 To the leading order in gradients, no term can couple the spin-$2$ fluctuation of the Fermi surface to the parton geometric degree of freedom.
-The leading term to induce such coupling takes a form of a gravitational Chern-Simons and should affect $q^6$ correction to the projected static structure factor.
+The leading term to induce such coupling takes the form of a gravitational Chern-Simons and should affect $q^6$ correction to the projected static structure factor.